2015 Notre Dame Fighting Irish football team: Before the season

-Previous season

-The 2014 Notre Dame Fighting Irish football team finished the regular season with a 7–5 record.
-They beat the LSU Tigers, 31–28, in the 2014 Music City Bowl.

 2015 NFL draft

 Transfers out / departures

 On May 19, 2015, QB Everett Golson announced he was transferring to the Florida State Seminoles football team to complete his college eligibility.
-Golson will be able to play immediately as he has graduated from Notre Dame.
+Golson was able to play immediately as he had graduated from Notre Dame.
 On June 11, 2015, sophomore defensive end Jhonny Williams announced his transfer from the university.
 Williams transferred to Toledo.
 Sophomore defensive end Kolin Hill transferred from the university, and headed to Texas Tech.

 Transfers in

 Avery Sebastian, a defensive back who previously played for the California Golden Bears, announced he would transfer to Notre Dame in June after he received his degree in May 2015.
 He would be enrolled in a graduate studies program while exhausting his final season of eligibility.